CP Executive train in Albany

 Pink "Girls Train" (D&H #38028)

-I work in Albany and after work one day I had to get to Schenectady so I took the expressway, which parallels Canadian Pacific's (formerly D&H's) Kenwood Yard.
+I commute to Albany and afterr work one day I had to get to Schenectady so I took the expressway, which parallels Canadian Pacific's (formerly D&H's) Kenwood Yard.
 However, traffic is intense in this area and I usually only can take a quick glance at what is in the yard.
 Sometimes it is chock full of tank cars, sometimes the near tracks are being filled in as the northbound CP train is being made up, but today I saw something different.
 A pink gondola.
 After looking for a couple of seconds, I came to the conclusion that it wasn't a red D&H/CP gondola that had faded.
 No, it really looked pink.
 And at my distance, I couldn't tell if it had markings.
 So, after asking online at the Railroad.net forum I was told it was CP's wheelset gondola.
 Cool!
 If only I could get a better picture of it.
 There was a great line of sight from the shoulder on the other side of the expressway and a break in train cars.
 Unfortunately, I had places to be.

 As I drove along I remembered Lionel's "Girl's Train" set.
 Some history can be found on Lionel's own website (picture from elsewhere online):